ApeWorX/apeworx.github.io/README.md

    - Reference repo for copying files: https://github.com/ApeWorX/ape
    - Copy the `./docs` folder from the reference repo to your repo.
    - Copy the `./build_docs.py` file from the reference repo to your repo.
-   - Copy the `.github/workflows/` folder from the reference repo to your repo.
+   - Copy the `.github/workflows/docs.yaml` file from the reference repo to your repo.
    - Edit lines 35 and 43 from `.github/workflows/docs.yaml` with your repo name

 4. **Write User Guides and Method Docs:**